carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/03-extract.md

 The last step is to turn lines with multiple authors into multiple lines, each with a single author.
-This is the right time to use `str.split`: the authors' names are separated by semi-colons, so we can break each list of authors on those and use another loop to print the results one by one.
+This is the right time to use `str.split`: the authors' names are separated by semicolons, so we can break each list of authors on those and use another loop to print the results one by one.